 As suggested by its name, the facial nerve is responsible for much of the movement of the face; it closes the eyelids, lift the eyebrows, and helps you to smile.
 The facial nerve also dampens noise from the ear drum, and has a partial role in helping you taste things.
 (Some or all of these functions may be compromised when the facial nerve is injured.)
 The facial cranial nerve can be “underactive” as in a Bells palsy, or “overactive” as in hemifacial spasm.

 BELLS PALSY: is a weakness of the seventh cranial nerve named after Dr. Charles Bell.
 Patients with Bells palsy have a “droopy” face on the affected side.
 Bells palsy usually occurs suddenly but should not be confused with a “brain” stroke.
-Many people get Bells palsy (apparently George Clooney had one in high school, Pierce Brosnan 007, 2 members of Dr. Ing’s family, and perhaps Mona Lisa!).
+Many people get Bells palsy (apparently George Clooney had one in high school, as did Pierce Brosnan (007), two members of Dr. Ing’s family, and perhaps Mona Lisa!).
 Bells palsy occurs more often in patients that are diabetic, pregnant women, and in patients with a family history of Bells palsy.

-Causes for facial nerve weakness (palsy) other than Bells palsy include: facial trauma, brain tumours (especially after acoustic schwannoma surgery), partoid gland tumours, herpes zoster, lyme disease, sarcoidosis and leprosy.
-Unlike Bells palsy that occurs suddenly, facial nerve palsy from tumours is usually slowly progressive.
+Causes for facial nerve weakness (palsy) other than Bells palsy include: facial trauma, brain tumours (especially after acoustic schwannoma surgery), parotid gland tumours, herpes zoster, lyme disease, sarcoidosis and leprosy.
+Unlike Bells palsy occurs suddenly, but facial nerve palsy from tumours is usually slowly progressive.

 Most patients with Bells palsy will recover by themselves over weeks to months.
 During the recovery period patients must lubricate the eye on the affected side until adequate blinking returns.
 Patients should see an ophthalmologist regularly to ensure that the cornea is not being damaged with the Bells palsy.
 If the cornea dries out from exposure, or becomes infected, permanent corneal scarring may result.